 Who are we?

-GROW is a student think tank whose vocation is to defend human rights around the world.
+GROW is a youth think tank whose vocation is to defend human rights around the world.
 Our mission is to publish studies, reports and articles in which we formulate proposals.
 In order to do so, we wish to interact with a diversity of actors: civil society, elected representatives, social partners, national and international, governmental and non-governmental organisations, the worlds of research, culture, administration, etc.

 GROW embodies the will of a generation concerned with building a fairer, egalitarian, and humane world.
 We are dedicated to being and remaining an independent association.
 We do not receive any instructions, recommendations or guidance from anyone, which allows us to maintain our impartiality and objectivity regarding the issues we deal with.